Terminal Recordings

 Fine-tune edges: click an edge handle, then use arrow keys to nudge it frame-by-frame while watching the terminal preview update.

-Save and preview with
+Save and embed in a page with the

 The Termshow Editor saves only to the .termshow.yml script file.
 The raw recording is never modified, so you can always start fresh by deleting the script and re-editing.